Arithmetic and Algebraic Structures

 • Determine whether a picture represents a particular fraction

-• Write and evaluate word problems that represent each of the two interpretations of division
+• Write and evaluate word problems that represent each of the two

 (including division of fractions)